Ivory Harris

 Police said that Harris was associated with the "Dooney Boys," a group formed in the Magnolia Projects (C.J.
 Peete Projects) public housing community.

-Prior to Hurricane Katrina, Harris had been arrested at least eight times during the 2000s and charged with murder twice; police could not get anyone to testify against him, so police could not convict him of any serious crimes.
+Prior to Hurricane Katrina, Harris had been arrested at least eight times in the 2000s and charged with murder twice; police could not get anyone to testify against him, so he could not be convicted of any serious crimes.

 Before Hurricane Katrina

-Harris was arrested more than one dozen times as a juvenile.
-When Harris was 16 prosecutors charged him with killing 24-year-old Alphonse McGhee in the courtyard of the Magnolia Projects.
+Harris was arrested more than a dozen times as a juvenile.
+When Harris was 16, prosecutors charged him with killing 24-year-old Alphonse McGhee in the courtyard of the Magnolia Projects.
 A grand jury indicted Harris as an adult and charged him with first-degree murder.
 Two years elapsed as the district attorney considered Harris's mental competency.
 When a key witness's testimony was ruled inadmissible, the district attorney's office dropped the charges against Harris.
 Less than one month later, Harris was arrested for a weapons charge.

 Police arrested Harris on June 19, 2005; Harris faced charges for shooting 30-year-old thrift store owner Yoshio Watson to death at a birthday party of a child at the 2600 block of Philip Street in Central City on May 12, 2005.
 On August 22, 2005, one week before Hurricane Katrina struck, the district attorney dropped the charges after a witness refused to cooperate.
 Harris remained in prison due to an aggravated battery case.
 After Katrina struck, Harris was placed in a prison in Shreveport, Louisiana.

 Two weeks before Hurricane Katrina hit New Orleans, Jim Bernazzani, the Federal Bureau of Investigation agent in charge of the New Orleans field office, and the New Orleans police composed a list of 112 people who had proportionally committed the most crime in New Orleans; the police and FBI planned to build cases against them so they would be put in prison.
 Harris was one of the people on the list.
-When Hurricane Katrina struck New Orleans, Bernazzani retrieved a disc from the remains of the FBI building before being rescued; using the disc Bernazzani sent the list to the FBI headquarters in Washington, DC.
+When Hurricane Katrina struck New Orleans, Bernazzani retrieved a disc from the remains of the FBI building before being rescued; using the disc, Bernazzani sent the list to the FBI headquarters in Washington, D.C.

 After Hurricane Katrina

 On November 3, 2005, Harris was released from the Shreveport prison.

-At 4:20 A.M. on December 17, 2005, a man was shot to death at a Houston freeway intersection after he was involved in a fight in a nearby pool hall.
+At 4:20 a.m. on December 17, 2005, a man was shot to death at a Houston freeway intersection after he was involved in a fight in a nearby pool hall.
 Houston authorities wanted to question Harris about the murder.
 Sergeant Brian Harris (no relation), a Houston Police Department homicide investigator, described Harris as "the axle at the center of our wheel.
 He kept coming up."

-On December 28 a man named Steven Kennedy was killed; police said that the murder was likely a revenge killing in response to the 2003 murder of a New Orleans rapper named James "Soulja Slim" Tapp; police charged Harris and Jerome Hampton for that crime.
+On December 28, a man named Steven Kennedy was killed; police said that the murder was likely a revenge killing in response to the 2003 murder of a New Orleans rapper named James "Soulja Slim" Tapp; police charged Harris and Jerome Hampton for that crime.